-Communities
+Our Communities

-Timaru is the largest community, housing nearly two thirds (27,600 people) of the total population of the district.
+Timaru is the largest community, housing nearly two thirds (29,600) of the total population of the district.
 The next largest community is Temuka (4,120), followed by Geraldine (2,310) and Pleasant Point (1,220).

 Our communities are well serviced with education, health and recreational services along with a vast range of clubs and organisations.
-The South Canterbury District Health Board is the major health provider, with the Ara Institute providing tertiary educational services throughout the South Island.
+The South Canterbury District Health Board is the major health provider, with Ara Institute providing tertiary education services.

-Environment
+Our Environment

-The diverse landscapes of the Timaru District include rolling downlands, tussock land, coastal plains and wetlands, forest remnants, river gorges and rugged mountain ranges.
+The diverse landscapes of the Timaru district include rolling downlands, tussock land, coastal plains and wetlands, forest remnants, river gorges and rugged mountain ranges.

 The coastal plains to the north and downlands to the south are highly modified for intensive cropping, meat, wool and dairy production.
 Pasture and exotic woodlots dominate the modified hills and downs from Peel Forest to Cave, with occasional shrub and forest remnants.
 Limestone outcrops and volcanic sediment add to the diversity of the landforms.